MarcusEstr/lswebhomework3/README.md

 ```

-My name is:
+My name is: Marcus.

-I like to:
+I like to: Write.

-I'm learning:
+I'm learning: How to code!

 ```